adocxwork/URL-Shortner/README.md

-Sure!
-Here's your updated `README.md` written in a normal, clean, and easy-to-read style — just like before, but with the updated folder structure and license section added.

----

 # URL Shortener

 A simple URL shortener built with Go (Golang).
 It helps you turn long links into short ones and lets you visit them again using a short code.